Integrating domain knowledge: using hierarchies to improve deep classifiers: Experiments

 We report the accuracies on the validation set as they develop during training in \cref{fig:expcifargraph}.
 As training converges, we observe almost no difference between both methods, with our hierarchical method reaching $54.6\%$ and the one-hot encoding baseline at $55.4\%$.
 However, the methods differ strongly in the way that accuracy is achieved.
 After the first $500$ steps, our hierarchical classifier already predicts $10.7\%$ of the validation set correctly, compared to the baseline's $2.8\%$.
 It takes the baseline another 1600 steps to match $10.7\%$, or $4.2$ times as many steps.

-This advantage in training speed is very strong during initial training, but becomes smaller over time. \Cref{fig:expcifarspeedup} details the observed speedup during initial training.
+This advantage in training speed is very strong during initial training, but becomes smaller over time.
 After the first half of training, the difference between both methods vanishes almost completely.